jeonghoonkang/BerePi/apps/camera/motion/readme.md

   - generation 69MB JPG files
   - 4351 pics
 - One day in office
-  - light change effect : around 5 time
+  - light change effect : less 5 time or slightly more

 # Resource
 ## Source code